H-934/Main-CW/README_M32895_CNN_CIFAR10.md

 # M32895 Big Data Applications – Coursework

-## Project Title
 **Image Classification with Convolutional Neural Networks using CIFAR-10**

 ---

 ## Introduction
-This project demonstrates the deployment of a complete machine learning pipeline using a Convolutional Neural Network (CNN) for image classification.
+This project shows the use of a complete machine learning pipeline using a Convolutional Neural Network (CNN) for image classification.
 The CIFAR-10 dataset, consisting of 60,000 32x32 color images in 10 classes, is used.
 The project involves data preprocessing, exploratory data analysis (EDA), CNN model construction, evaluation, and prediction.

 ---